Statute

 f.
 Admit or exclude members

-3. a.
-The General Assembly is composed of the President, the Vice-presidents, the General Secretary, the Deputy General Secretary whenever there is one, the Directors of Departments and the delegates of the National Sections as well as the delegates of the “Section of individual members”.
+- The General Assembly is composed of all the members of the Board and of one delegate for each National Section attending as well as one delegate of the “Section of individual members”.
 A delegation of votes is not possible.
-The names of the delegates attending the Assembly must be given written to the General Secretary in advance and by a date published in the circular of the Federation.
+The names of the delegates attending the Assembly must be given written to the Board in advance and by a date published in the circular of the Federation.

-4. The resolutions made by the Assembly are obtained by a majority of the votes of members of the Assembly being present at the time.
-The ballots can be secret if three of the National Sections demand it.
+- The resolutions made by the Assembly are obtained by a majority of the votes of members of the Assembly being present at the The ballots can be secret if three of the National Sections demand it.
 In case of equality in voting, the matters in question are resolved negatively.
-The withdrawing of mandates, the dissolution and the transformation of the Federation, as well as the alteration of the statutes, can not be adopted except by two thirds of the votes expressed.
+The withdrawing of mandates, the dissolution and the transformation of the Federation, as well as the alteration of the statutes, cannot be adopted except by two thirds of the votes expressed.

-7. Between General Assemblies, the General Secretary may ask the Board to consult directly the National Sections by postal or electronic voting instead of waiting for the next General Assembly, except in matters related to the aim of the Federation, the principal conditions for membership, and the dissolution of the Federation.
+- Between General Assemblies, the Board may consult directly the National Sections by postal or electronic voting instead of waiting for the next General Assembly, except in matters related to the aim of the Federation, the principal conditions for membership, and the dissolution of the Federation.

 Article 17.